 The poems collected in this slim volume were drawn from the poetry seized from the personal journals, letters and documents recovered from the bodies of dead or captured Vietnamese soldiers by US servicemen.

-Many of the originals were destroyed after being placed on microfilm.
+Many of the originals were destroyed after being photographed for microfilm.
 Little effort was made to preserve the last poetic work of these men, as the search was, understandably enough during war, for information of more strategic value, not preserving culture.

-Thanh T. Nguyen and Bruce Weigl worked rapidly to save and translate many of the poems that they found but for many others it is too late, and they will not be recovered.
+Thanh T. Nguyen and Bruce Weigl worked rapidly to save and translate many of the poems that they found.
+Unfortunately we can never have a full accounting of how many of these were lost to us forever.

 It's true many of these would be classified as ca dao, folk poems, or crudely sentimental doggerel and wistful pining under most circumstances, but they take on a a particular poignancy when recognized as the total sum of many of these soldiers lives and creative output.